-Chris focuses his practice on litigation, where he has counseled and assisted businesses across numerous industries.
-Chris’s proactive approach when working with businesses helps to keep them out of the courtroom when possible but at the same time, prepares them for the successful prosecution of their rights or defense of their conduct.
-Chris also assists his clients with risk management and conflict avoidance and works with them to understand their businesses from the inside-out.
-This allows him to assist those businesses throughout the gamut of their operations; including contract drafting and negotiations, employment and non-disclosure agreements, insurance and risk management needs, and litigation strategies.
-Chris’s litigation and trial experience informs his counseling strategies, while at the same time enabling him to fully protect the rights of his clients through verdict, if necessary.
+Chris focuses his practice on litigation and represents businesses across numerous industries.
+Chris’s creative, bold, and proactive approach helps his clients stay out of the courtroom when possible, but prepares them for the successful prosecution of their rights or defense of their conduct should litigation become necessary.
+Chris also assists his clients with risk management and conflict avoidance, and works with them to understand their businesses from the inside out.
+This allows him to assist those businesses throughout the gamut of their operations, including drafting and negotiating contracts, employment, and non-disclosure agreements; developing written policies concerning biometric information; assessing insurance and risk management needs; and developing litigation strategies.
+Chris’s litigation and trial experience enable him to protect the rights of his clients through verdict, and also informs his counseling strategies.

-Outside the firm, Chris is the president of the board of directors of the Chicago Area Runners Association and a past board president of the Peoples’ Music School.
-Chris graduated from Northern Illinois University in 1991 with a Bachelor of Science in communications and received his law degree, cum laude, from The John Marshall Law School in 1996.
+Chris graduated from Northern Illinois University in 1991 with a Bachelor of Science in communications and received his law degree, cum laude, from the University of Illinois Chicago School of Law in 1996.
 Chris is licensed to practice before the state and federal courts in Illinois and Arizona, as well as before the Court of Appeals for the Seventh Circuit.